pixel97/learn-node/README.md

 **For you to do**:
 1. The code in "asynchronous/asyncawait_timer.js" is quite hard to read.
 Rewrite it using async/await.
 2. Explore the difference between sequentialStart, concurrentStart, concurrentPromise, and parallel in "asynchronous/concurrency.js".

+     **Answer**:
+     1. sequentialStart - Asynchronous operations one after another.
+Each operation must complete before the next one starts.
+     2. concurrentStart - Asynchronous operations at the same time but not necessarily managing their results in a coordinated way.
+     3. concurrentPromise - Managing multiple promises concurrently, likely using Promise.all or a similar feature to wait for all of them to resolve.
+     4. parallel - This implies running asynchronous operations in parallel.

+     Output

+        ==SEQUENTIAL START==
+        starting slow promise
+        slow promise is done
+        slow
+        starting fast promise
+        fast promise is doneå
+        fast
+        ==CONCURRENT START with await==
+        starting slow promise
+        starting fast promise
+        fast promise is done
+        slow promise is done
+        slow
+        fast
+        ==CONCURRENT START with Promise.all==
+        starting slow promise
+        starting fast promise
+        fast promise is done
+        slow promise is done
+        slow
+        fast
+        ==PARALLEL with await Promise.all==
+        starting slow promise
+        starting fast promise
+        fast promise is done
+        fast
+        slow promise is done
+        slow

 # Further Reading: